shaoxiongji/sw-detection/README.md

 > Han-Chin Shing, Suraj Nair, Ayah Zirikly, Meir Friedenberg, Hal Daumé III, and Philip Resnik, "[Expert, Crowdsourced, and Machine Assessment of Suicide Risk via Online Postings](http://aclweb.org/anthology/W18-0603)", Proceedings of the Fifth Workshop on Computational Linguistics and Clinical Psychology: From Keyboard to Clinic, pages 25–36, New Orleans, Louisiana, June 5, 2018.

 The [UMD Reddit Suicidality Dataset](http://users.umiacs.umd.edu/~resnik/umd_reddit_suicidality_dataset.html) published in June 5, 2018 is highly recommended for research on suicidality and suicide prevention, which was constructed from the [2015 Full Reddit Submission Corpus](https://www.reddit.com/r/datasets/comments/3mg812/full_reddit_submission_corpus_now_available_2006/)

+The following publication(s) use this dataset.
+> Tadesse, M. M., Lin, H., Xu, B., & Yang, L. (2020).
+Detection of Suicide Ideation in Social Media Forums Using Deep Learning.
+Algorithms, 13(1), 7.